cogroid/b-roadmap/README.md

 * Customize Android OS which makes Atomize IDE, Atomize Framework and Atomize Builder as main elements

+#### Atomize Robot

+* Make a thinking and conversational robot.

+* User can define knowledge representation, or program a robot by dialogue.

 ---
 [Head icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/head)